mrbarbasa/js-zombies/README.md

 *Creates a food item.*
 *Food items give energy, restoring health to the player.*

-Use the `call` method on the Item constructor.
-Set Food's prototype to a new instance of Item.
+The Food class constructor will call
+the super class `Item` constructor
+while passing in the 1 Item constructor param

 **Parameters**
 `name`: string, The food's name.